 Sub-Advised Mutual Fund(s).
 The Registrant has been engaged as a sub-adviser to an investment adviser of registered investment companies.
 The Registrant will receive from the mutual fund's adviser a percentage-based fee based on the Average Daily Managed Assets of each fund's assets allocated to the Registrant.
 The Registrant's sub-advisory fee generally ranges between 0.10% and 0.30% of the Average Daily Managed Assets.
-Please see the disclosure in Item 4 above titled "SUB-ADVISED MUTUAL FUNDS AND POTENTIAL CONFLICT OF INTEREST" for a complete description of this relationship and the conflicts of interests it presents.
+In addition, the Registrant has entered into a Distribution Agent Agreement with SEI Investments Distribution Co. for the reimbursement of marketing-related expenses associated with fund marketing activities to non-Registrant clients.
+Please see the disclosure in Item 4 above titled "SUB-ADVISED MUTUAL FUNDS AND CONFLICT OF INTEREST" for a complete description of this relationship and the conflicts of interests it presents.

 B. Clients may elect to have the Registrant's advisory fees deducted from their custodial account.
 Both Registrant's Investment Advisory Agreement and the custodial/clearing agreement may authorize the custodian to debit the account for the amount of the Registrant's investment advisory fee and to directly remit that management fee to the Registrant in compliance with regulatory procedures.
-In the limited event that the Registrant shills the client directly, payment is due upon receipt of the Registrant's invoice.
+In the limited event that the Registrant bills the client directly, payment is due upon receipt of the Registrant's invoice.
 The Registrant shall deduct fees and/or bill clients quarterly in advance, based upon the market value of the assets on the last business day of the previous quarter.
 To the extent there are significant inflows or outflows of client assets (\$250,000 net or more) during the previous quarter the advisory fee may also include a prorated fee adjustment based on the date and value of the asset flows that may increase or decrease the quarterly advisory fee, accordingly.